nicm42/100-days-of-code-v2/log4.md

 **Day 75: 7th October 2021**
 I had an idea about the bug and it turned out to be right - I think.
 It's hard to be sure because it didn't happen all the time.
 But it was because I was running the finished growing function on a timer, and I changed it to watch for grow becoming a 3 (pretty cool that you can do that!).
 I then did some styling - I removed a load of divs and elements that had classes that weren't used anywhere.

+**Day 76: 8th October 2021**
+I finished off the SCSS.
+After fiddling with the closest scores, I found the easiest option was to just put them in a table, that way they'll always be lined up.
+I did the layout for desktop, although I'm not sure about it.
+It makes sense to use more horizontal space, but there's not much going on.
+I can't think of anything I'd like better, so I might have to live with it for a while and then see if I come up with a better idea.
+I then played with the clear scores button, making sure it's disabled when there are no scores to clear.
+A reactive variable came in very handy to do it with.
+It just took me a while to realise it was working and you couldn't click it, because it still changed colour on hover and had a hand cursor.